 Coatings on end mills increase hardness, enhance tool longevity, and allow for faster cutting speeds.
 The most popular coatings include:

 - Titanium Nitride (TiN).
-The standard finish used on alloy steel, aluminum, and plastic.
+The standard finish is used on alloy steel, aluminum, and plastic.

 - Titanium Carbonitride (TiCN).
 Provides a better wear resistance than TiN.